 Borders as a chain got into financial trouble, and Sharon was downsized.
 By that point, she had been part of Borders’ dot com group, which grew from five people to seventy in the time she worked for them.
 After being let go, she discovered the company had sold the site, which was a complete surprise to the employees.
 Although Sharon got a buy-out package and severance, she was very bitter for a while as she looked for a new job.

 At first, Sharon wasn’t interested in being an entrepreneur because she had seen her parents and grandparents run businesses and thought being self-employed seemed hard.
 She landed another corporate job but it didn’t last.
 At that point, she sat down and made a list of what she knew how to do and was good at, what she trained to do, what she didn’t want to do.
 She liked project management, working with people, and simplifying things, so that was where she put her focus as she decided to create a company of personal organizers, which is now The Betty Brigade.

 Sharon’s company was a hit, helping people clean out their homes, pack up to move, and generally clear out clutter and organize their lives.
+However, amidst her growing success, Sharon also had a keen interest in how to save money.
 She hired her first employee after eleven months in business, but really wasn’t sure what came next.
 “I had no idea how to grow my company,” Sharon admits.
 “My parents and grandparents had bought existing companies, so I didn’t know how to do that part.”